Rhinemann/mage-hack/src/chapters/Factions.typ

 ==== Bonus Specialities
+Gain #trait[] #d6, #trait[] #d6, and #trait[] #d6 as bonus specialities.

 ==== Affinity Sphere
+Representing the new Seat of Fate, Hollowers learn to see and pull on the strings of fortune, gaining #trait[Fate] #d6.

-Affinity Sphere: Fate, Death or Forces
+Sometimes a Hollower may choose to learn Fate, Death or Forces this way instead.

 ==== Faction SFX